 Think about who you are buying for and what their plans are for the summer.

 - Are they having lots visitors pop by?
 It’s nice to have a few treats in the house for these occasions.
-Cocoa Rush Chocolate Shop in Rydalmere do some lovely chocolate box gifts.
+COCO88 Chocolate Patisserie in Pemulwuy sell some lovely chocolate gift boxes.

 - You could also put together a fruit basket with lots of lovely seasonal fruit.
 Why not go fruit picking with the kids to grab some nectarines and plums at Canoelands Orchard near Wisemans Ferry.